Eventornado blog

 No coding knowledge?
 No problem!

-Hackathons are gaining more popularity with each year, but there are still lots of people that assume they can’t take part simply because they’re not a programmer.
+Hackathons are gaining more popularity each year, but there are still lots of people who assume they can’t take part simply because they’re not programmers.

 The stigma comes with so many inaccurate preconceptions that it’s no wonder people who could make valuable contributions never even consider joining one.